California Current and Ocean Awareness

 The ocean is alive.
 To most, that would seem obvious.
 It is teeming with energy and a vast array of wildlife.
 However, to the few who know, the ocean, and more specifically, the Pacific Ocean is a body of water with its own characteristics.

 It has a consistent temperature, occasional upwellings, mood changes, and is in a constant state of flow.

 All of which combine to affect your daily paddling and surfing activities.

 When it comes to the great mystery that is the ocean, it is always best to arm yourself with as much knowledge as possible.

 The California Current is a cold water Pacific Ocean current.
 It begins off the southern coast of British Columbia.
 And ends on the southern Baja California Sur flowing north to south.

-Due to the North American coastline, it is considered an Eastern boundary current.
-In addition, it is considered one of five major coastal currents associated with strong upwelling zones and is part of the North Pacific Gyre, a large swirling current that occupies the northern basin of the Pacific.
+Due to the North American coastline, this California current is considered an Eastern boundary current.
+In addition, it is considered one of five major coastal currents associated with strong upwelling zones.
+And is part of the North Pacific Gyre, a large swirling current that occupies the northern basin of the Pacific.

 What its Movement Means

-Since it is a north-to-south running current, the water that ends up along the California coast results in much cooler ocean temperatures compared to sections on the east coast of the US.
+Since this California current is a north-to-south running current, the water that ends up along the California coast results in much cooler ocean temperatures compared to sections on the east coast of the US.
 This also results in cooler summer temperatures on the west coast as compared to the east.

 Example: Half Moon Bay at 37°N has no month with an average high above 67 °F (19 °C) and San Francisco often stays below 70 °F (21 °C) in summer, while Virginia Beach, VA, close to the same latitude, has high temperatures above 80 °F (27 °C) in summer. (source)